srackham/hindsite/doc/content/design-spec.md

 ## Features
-- Easy to get up and running with built-in scaffolding and layouts: install -> init -> build -> serve.
+- Easy to get up and running with built-in layouts: install -> init -> build -> serve.
-- Supports multiple groups of indexed documents each with separate tag and date indexes e.g. blog posts and newsletters.
+- Supports multiple categories of indexed documents each with separate tag and date indexes e.g. blog posts and newsletters.

 ## Simplest hindsite project
+`hindsite build`:

 ```
 /content